 Average Gift Aid - More than $13,000 per year

 We strive to make higher education affordable for all students.
 More than ninety percent of the students attending the University received some form of financial aid.
-During the 2013-2014 year, we have awarded more than $35 million in aid to our students.This aid includes academic scholarships, federal, state and institutional grants, work-study opportunities and student or parent educational loans.
+During the 2014-2015 year, we have awarded over $36 million in aid to our students.This aid includes academic scholarships, federal, state and institutional grants, work-study opportunities and student or parent educational loans.
 The Free Application for Federal Student Aid (FAFSA) serves as the application for all federal, state and institutional aid programs.
 It should be filed at www.fafsa.gov